apolionl/apolionl.github.io/about.md

 permalink: /about/
 ---

-Ph.D student interested on quantum chemistry, namely method development.
+Ph.D interested on quantum chemistry, namely method development.
 I am highly interested on analytical and efficient methods that that provides accurate results for the legitimate reason.
 Lately, I have been properly focused in photocatalysts and multireference electron correlation methods.